Kegbot/kegbot-server/docs/source/overview.rst

   statistics and user accounts, gets stored in a database (MySQL, or any other database supported by Django).
-* **JSON API:** You can build your own frontend or other client interface using the :ref:`Kegbot API <api>`.
+* **JSON API:** You can build your own frontend or other client interface using the `Kegbot API <http://kegbot.org/docs/api/>`_.
 Drinks, tap status, user information, and almost every other interesting object in Kegbot is exposed this way.
 The same API is used for recording drinks.
 * **Web Hooks:** The server can notify an arbitrary URL whenever there is activity such as a pour or new keg.
 You can bridge Kegbot to external services this way.